 One of the risks you face as a SwimRunner or open water swimmer, especially in the colder seasons, is hypothermia.
 It’s an obvious threat when submerged in cold water (the body cools 25 times faster in water than it does in air) but is also a possibility when you are running in wet gear.
 You lose heat much faster when you are wet and when your energy levels get low after exercising, hypothermia is a serious threat.

 What is Hypothermia?

 There are various states of hypothermia ranging from mild to severe.
 Hypothermia is caused by a drop in the core body temperature.
-A small drop of just a couple of degrees can cause mild hypothermia – now ‘mild’ doesn’t sound bad but it really is!
+A small drop of just a 1.5 degrees can cause mild hypothermia – now ‘mild’ doesn’t sound bad but it really is!
 Cool down further and you are in serious trouble.

 The heat in your body can’t instantly disappear.
 Hypothermia comes on slowly over time.
 Your body has enough stored heat that even in zero degree water, it will take around 30mins for an average human to develop severe hypothermia.